 We study food and use the text 'La chenille qui fait des tous' to create our own version.
 After we open our own French menu complete with menu and practice our speaking skills.

-We become estate agents and learn room names and specific vocabulary of the objects in a bedroom before creating an advertisement to sell a house.
+Then we become estate agents and learn room names and specific vocabulary of the objects in a bedroom before creating an advertisement to sell a house.

 We also revise previous topics of describing and introducing myself, favourite food, hobbies and more with 'My life'.
 We expand on this with our daily routine and use the authentic text of 'Je n'ai pas fait res devoirs', where we get our first taste of the past tense.